MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery_gdpr_dsr.md

 __Items in the PowerShell Gallery__

-To facilitate exporting all versions of all items, users may download the script "GetPSGalleryItemsForAuthor" from the PowerShell Gallery, or from https://github.com/powershell/powershellgallery.
+To facilitate exporting all versions of all items published to the PowerShell Gallery by an user, users may download the script "GetPSGalleryItemsForAuthor" from the PowerShell Gallery, or from https://github.com/powershell/powershellgallery.
 This script will export a copy of every version of every item put onto the PowerShell Gallery based on the author information stored in the item.
 It is important to note that the Author is stored in the item manifest when you publish your item,and is not guaranteed to be the same as the account you use in the PowerShell Gallery.
 If you use some other value in the Author field, you will need to supply that value when using this script.

 You may download the script by using the following PowerShell command: